teamneusta/converter-bundle/docs/usage.md

 ## Usage

-After the bundle is activated you can directly use it by implementing a factory and a populator for your target and source types.
+After the bundle is activated, you can directly use it by implementing a factory and a populator for your target and source types.

 Imagine your source type is `User`: